Backbase/bb-fuel/README.md

 ### Access control setup
 - Root legal entity with user `admin` as entitlements admin
-- Legal entities (under the root legal entity `C000000` - generated first time) per legal entity entry with users array in the files [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json) and [legal-entities-with-users-without-permissions.json](src/main/resources/data/legal-entities-with-users-without-permissions.json) - configurable, see section *Custom data*
+- Legal entities (under the root legal entity `C000000`) per legal entity entry with users array in the files [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json) and [legal-entities-with-users-without-permissions.json](src/main/resources/data/legal-entities-with-users-without-permissions.json) - configurable, see section *Custom data*

 For legal entities and users in the file [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json):
-- Function groups for every business function with all privileges per legal entity from the input file
+- 3 function groups for all business functions with all privileges per service agreement of the legal entity from the input file:
-- Data group consisting of arrangements per legal entity from the input file
+    1. One function group for business function "SEPA CT"
+    2. One function group for business functions "US Domestic Wire" and "US Foreign Wire"
+    3. One function group with all other business functions
+- 3 data groups:
+    1. EUR currency arrangements for function group for business function "SEPA CT"
+    2. USD currency arrangements for function group for business functions "US Domestic Wire" and "US Foreign Wire"
+    3. Random currency arrangements for the other function group

 - All function groups and data groups are assigned to the users via master service agreement of the legal entities from the input file.

 ### Product summary setup
 - Default products: [products.json](src/main/resources/data/products.json)
-- Random arrangements (by default: between 10 and 30) per legal entities and users under: [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json)
+- 3 sets of random arrangements (by default: between 10 and 30) each set for each data group: [legal-entities-with-users.json](src/main/resources/data/legal-entities-with-users.json)
 - In case of current account arrangements random debit cards (by default: between 3 and 10) are associated
+- Additionally (by default disabled) possible to ingest balance history based on a daily balance history items for the past year
+    - Only works if property `ingest.access.control` is set to `true` due to the required external arrangement id when ingesting balance history items.
+    - This external arrangement id is only available when creating an arrangement (part of the access control setup).
+The external arrangement id is currently not retrievable via any REST endpoint.

 ### Transactions setup
 - By default ingesting transactions is disabled - configurable via property
-- Only works if property `ingest.entitlements` is set to `true` due to the required external arrangement id when ingesting transactions.
-This external arrangement id is only available when creating an arrangement (part of the entitlements setup).
+    - Only works if property `ingest.access.control` is set to `true` due to the required external arrangement id when ingesting transactions.
+    - This external arrangement id is only available when creating an arrangement (part of the access control setup).
 The external arrangement id is currently not retrievable via any REST endpoint.
 - If enabled, random transactions (by default: between 10 and 50) per arrangement per today's date
 - Possible to use the PFM categories by setting the property `use.pfm.categories.for.transactions` to `true`

 ### Service agreements setup
 Default service agreements (each object represents one service agreement): [serviceagreements.json](src/main/resources/data/serviceagreements.json)
 - Legal entity ids will be retrieved via the external user ids given in the json file to set up the service agreements.
+- Same access control setup for function/data groups and permissions for each service agreement, taking into account:
+- For each participant that shares accounts, arrangements are ingested under its legal entity
-- All function groups and data groups related to the legal entities of the consumers will be exposed to the service agreements.
+- Function/data groups will be ingested under each service agreement
+- Each participant that shares users are assigned permissions

 ### Users setup
 By default only the following users are covered: